 The RTSM coordinator will also run regular trainings with consultants in the Pacific to support them in understanding the requirements for registration and applying for opportunities listed as part of the RTSM.

-Where possible existing mechanisms, such as LinkedIn, will be used to streamline registration processes and also offer the opportunity for others to review feedback received on previous work.
+Where possible, existing mechanisms such as LinkedIn will be used to streamline registration processes and also offer the opportunity for feedback received on previous work.

 5.6 Leveraging support from the NDC Partnership